-If properly cared for, dried and preserved flowers can last up to three years or more.
+If properly cared for, dried flowers can last up to five years.
 Some florists even claim that some dried specimens can even last multiple decades if sealed and stored.

 Your dried and preserved flowers longevity largely depends on the quality of the blooms, as well as how you tend to them, which is what you’ll be learning today.

 Dried and preserved flowers have undergone processes which reduces decomposition, increasing their lifespan.